 Read These Product Launch Horror Stories to Find Out.

 Speaking of product launches, there’s a great TV commercial from the boom days of the dot-com era.
 It depicts a product release that goes bad because the team failed to follow a checklist that would have included one obvious risk.

-Going a little further back in time, there’s a great TV commercial from the boom days of the dot-com era.
-It’s set in the offices of a startup, and in the opening seconds the whole team gathers around a computer, watching their website go live as one employee calls out the countdown: “Three, two, one,” he says.
-“We are officially open for business.”
+The ad takes place in the offices of a startup.
+The whole team gathers around a computer, watching their website go live.
+One employee calls out the countdown: “Three, two, one.
+We are officially open for business.”

-The team waits, anxiously, hovered over that computer, watching the ‘Orders Taken’ field, which reads 0.
+The team waits, hovered over the computer, watching the ‘Orders Taken’ field, which reads 0.
 One employee is so nervous that he’s breathing into a paper bag.
 Then, after what must seem like an eternity to the staff, the Orders Taken field ticks up to 1.
 The whole team breathes a sigh of relief.
 Then almost immediately, it jumps to 35, and then to 474.
 Now the team is cheering, high-fiving, jumping up and down.
 They did it!

-But just a second later, the ‘Orders Taken’ field shows 75,671.
+But a second later, the ‘Orders Taken’ field shows 75,671.
 Then 126,074.
 Then the number just keeps growing — past 200,000, past 300,000.
 And now the team isn’t cheering.
 They’re panicking.

 Finally, the voice-over comes in to tell us who created this clever ad — UPS — which, the narrator explains, “Can help you plan for it, manage it, and deal with it.”

 (You can watch the UPS spot here.)